cdobrich/ListUserInstalledDebianPackages/README.md

 Mode 3 is the default and will be run if no specifying arguments are provided.

+## Debian Package

+There is a folder called 'ListUserInstalledPackages' which contains the 'DEBIAN' package info directory (including its 'control' file), for potential Debian-package generation.
+Here are the simple steps to generate a debian package file:

+1. Copy the python file into the 'opt/' directory.

+> cp ListUserInstalledPackages.py ListUserInstalledPackages/opt/

+2. Run this command at the top of the repository:

+dpkg-deb --build ListUserInstalledPackages

+This will create a deb file with the name of the target build directory.
+In this example, it will be named 'ListUserInstalledPackages.deb'.

 ### Code Nodes

 Some of this code could be separated into callable functions, but in the interests of development time and keeping the code simple, they have not been separated.